wbonnet/moz-compile/README.md

 # moz-compile
-Mozilla softwarecompilation scripts and patches for my own profiling and bug fix tests
+Mozilla software compilation scripts and patches for my own profiling and bug fix tests